 We have indemnified, subject to certain deductibles and limits, the purchasers of businesses or divested assets for the occurrence of specified events under certain of our divestiture agreements.
 In addition, we customarily agree to hold the other party harmless against losses arising from a breach of representations and covenants, including such matters as adequate title to assets sold, intellectual property rights, specified environmental matters and certain income taxes arising prior to the date of acquisition.
 Where appropriate, an obligation for such indemnifications is recorded as a liability at the time of the acquisition or divestiture.
 Since the obligated amounts of these types of indemnifications are often not explicitly stated and/or are contingent on the occurrence of future events, the overall maximum amount of the obligation under such indemnifications cannot be reasonably estimated.
 Other than obligations recorded as liabilities at the time of divestiture, we have not historically made significant payments for these indemnifications.
-Additionally, under certain of our acquisition agreements, we have provided for additional consideration to be paid to the sellers if established financial targets are achieved post-closing.
-We have recognized liabilities for these contingent obligations based on an estimate of the fair value of these contingencies at the time of acquisition.
-Contingent obligations related to indemnifications arising from our divestitures and contingent consideration provided for by our acquisitions are not expected to be material to our financial position, results of operations or cash flows.
+Additionally, under certain of our acquisition.
+Contingent obligations related to indemnifications based on an estimate of the fair value of these contingencies at the time of acquisition.
+Contingent obligations related to indemnifications are not expected to be material to our financial position, results of operations or cash flows.